-Have you heard about dermaplaning lately?
-I would be surprised if you hadn’t, because this facial treatment is very trendy at the moment!
-While it sounds complex and scientific, “dermaplaning” is just a fancy dermatology term for shaving your face.
-(Okay, so there’s a little more to it than that, but that’s the gist of it!)
+Dermaplaning has gotten quite popular as a facial treatment over the last couple of years!
+And while it may sound complex and scientific, “dermaplaning” is just a fancy dermatology term for shaving your face.
+(There’s a little more to it than that, but not much!)

 5 Benefits Of Shaving Your Face